Why is destroying things so much more fun than building them?

 “What was of gold the captain of the guard took away as gold, and what was of silver, as silver.”

-The picture is clear: a pile of golden objects heaped into a furnace and melted.
-Liquid gold solidified in moulds and bright, shiny ingots efficiently transported back home to Babylon.
+The picture is clear: golden objects heaped into a furnace and melted.
+Liquid gold was then poured into moulds and bright, shiny ingots were methodically transported to Babylon.

 Even for large volumes of precious metals, this can work well.
 Those shiny ingots can fund the costs of running an empire.